Do you ever feel like your entire life has been played out already?

-I moved to Hollywood in July of 2016 in a Honda Civic filled with clothes and one laptop.
+I remember saying goodbye to my girlfriend and driving off in my Honda Civic filled with clothes and one laptop.
 I had landed a few freelance jobs shooting ads and I was set on making LA my home.
 The first couple years were an absolute grind.
-By 2018 I was working as a full-time art director for Youtube and still freelance shooting and creating commercials for some of the world's biggest brands.
+By 2018 i was working as a full-time art director for Youtube and still freelance shooting and creating commercials for some of the world’s biggest brands.
 It was what I had always strived for yet I couldn’t escape the feeling that something was missing.
 I thought back to that first summer when I made the decision to leave my old life behind because I just needed a change.
 But had I truly changed?
-I was fairly successful and established, but I was making art solely for other people.
+I was fairly successful and established, but i was making art solely for other people.
 My motivation to create wasn’t coming from pure internal expression.
 And you could tell.
 Could what was missing be the feeling of artistic freedom?

 Determined to find out, on one chilly evening after leaving yet another fairly boring Oscar party, I caught up with Mike and Diane, who had a band called Lesser Pieces.
 They were about to play a set at The Moroccan Lounge on the outskirts of downtown.
 I went to the show not knowing what to expect and I was immediately moved by Diane’s voice.
 It was sort of soft but still otherworldly and powerful.